 Professional staging can help sell faster and for a higher price.
 See my article, “My Top Ten Home Staging Tips” for the most important things to consider.
 It’s also good to know things you should not do!
 See my article “How NOT to Sell Your House in Seven Easy Steps” and “Why Your House Won’t Sell” to learn more.

 Check out the following options to see what best fits your situation.
-Prices listed are just general estimates for planning.
+The prices listed are just general estimates for planning.
 Every house is different and the investment in staging may vary.

 Home Staging Consultation- Most Affordable